The girls living in “OIKOS”, the shelter for unaccompanied minor girls operated by ZEUXIS started weekly cello lessons.

 Why not?
 Music is the most common and natural way to express oneself.
 It helps communicate feelings, even those that cannot be explicitly expressed verbally.
 Music is a language that knows no barriers.
 That’s why after the first lesson, when our interpreters were present to facilitate the introductions, from then on it is just the girls, their instructor and their instruments.
 Nothing else is needed.

-Music is a great pastime, creative activity, can be therapeutic and it is fun!
+Music is a great pastime, creative activity, and can be therapeutic and fun!

 What more to ask for?